Sir George Trevelyan, 4th Baronet

 Sir George Lowthian Trevelyan, 4th Baronet (5 November 1906 – 9 February 1996) was a British educational pioneer who was prominent in the New Age movement.
 In 1942, after listening to a lecture by Dr Walter Stein, a student of Rudolf Steiner, he transitioned from being agnostic to a new age spiritual thinker, and even studied anthroposophy in the coming years.
-He first became a History teacher at Gordonstoun School, pioneering radical education methods.
+He first became a history teacher at Gordonstoun School, pioneering radical education methods.
 After World War II, in 1948, he became the Warden at Attingham Park, a pioneering adult education college in Shropshire, from which he retired in 1971 to found the Wrekin Trust, an educational charity.
 He was subsequently associated with the Soil Association, the Findhorn Foundation, the Teilhard de Chardin Society and the Essene Network.
 In the last 15 years of his life he was the focus of many lecture tours and meetings.
 He also wrote numerous books, including A Vision of the Aquarian Age (1977), Operation Redemption (1981), Summons to a High Crusade (1985) and finally Exploration into God (1991).
 He was awarded the Right Livelihood Award in 1982 for "educating the adult spirit to a new non-materialistic vision of human nature."

 Early life and education

 Trevelyan was the eldest child of Sir Charles Trevelyan, 3rd Baronet, and Mary Katherine Bell, a younger half-sister of Gertrude Bell and the daughter of Sir Thomas Bell, 2nd Baronet.
 He was proud of this ancestry, which he imagined linked him to Sir Trevillian, one of King Arthur's knights, who swam ashore on horseback when Lyonesse finally sank.
 Legend says that Sir Trevillian emerged with a mighty effort from the waves and landed safely on the dry land of Cornwall.
 He grew up in his family's Northumberland home, Wallington Hall, which his father gave to the National Trust, effectively disinheriting Trevelyan.
 He studied at Sidcot School, a Quaker school in Somerset.

 In 1925, he went to read history at Trinity College, Cambridge, in accordance with family tradition.
 Whilst there he began his 42-year-long association with the famous 'Trevelyan Man Hunt', an extraordinary annual event which involved a chase on foot over the wild Lakeland fells, with human 'hunters' hunting after human 'hares'.
-This energetic event was started in 1898 by Trevlyan's historian uncle G. M. Trevelyan and the Wynthrop Youngs, and still continues today, as a kind of hide and seek game without dogs or weapons.
+This energetic event was started in 1898 by Trevlyan's historian uncle G. M. Trevelyan and the Geoffrey Winthrop Young, and still continues today, as a kind of hide and seek game without dogs or weapons.